KAZM

 KAZM 780 AM and 106.5 FM is a full-service radio station in Sedona, Arizona, United States.
-Transition of Ownership to Cutter Grind Broadcasting LLC. was initiated in September 2023 and was owned prior for nearly 50 years by Tabback Broadcasting Co.
+The station is owned by Cutter Grind Broadcasting.

 KAZM's skywave signal has been received in Green River, Wyoming, and Salt Lake City, Utah.
 KAZM can be received across most of northern Arizona during the day, and can be heard in Phoenix under the right conditions.

 KAZM is a Class D station broadcasting on the clear-channel frequency of 780 kHz.
 WBBM in Chicago is the dominant Class A station on this frequency within the lower 48 states.
-KNOM in Nome, Alaska is also a Class A station.
+KNOM in Nome, Alaska, is also a Class A station.

 History

 KAZM first signed on the air on November 1, 1974.
-The station throughout the years ran a couple of formats.
-First as MOR and then later adult contemporary from 1984 until the 1990s.
-It would then become a "brokered" News/Talk/Sports/Classic Rock/Oldies station.
-By the end of 2023, KAZM switched to Mellow Mountain Radio which is a full-service format, consisting of local, state, and national news coverage every hour interspersed with songs within the Soft Oldies music genre (focused more specifically on the subgenre of "Yacht Rock").
-KAZM also carries live play-by-play coverage of Arizona-based sports teams, and talk shows such as Coast To Coast AM.
+The station throughout the years ran a couple of formats, first as MOR and then later adult contemporary from 1984 until the 1990s.
+It would then become a brokered mixture of news/talk, sports, classic rock, and oldies.

+In October 2023, longtime owner Tabback Broadcasting sold KAZM–by then carrying mostly ESPN Radio programming as "ESPN 780"–to Charles Helstein's Cutter Grind Broadcasting in a $390,000 deal completed in February 2024.
+By the end of 2023, KAZM switched to Mellow Mountain Radio which is a full-service format, consisting of local, state, and national news coverage every hour interspersed with songs within the soft oldies music genre (focused more specifically on the subgenre of "yacht rock").
+KAZM also carried live play-by-play coverage of Arizona-based sports teams, but dropped the ESPN Radio affiliation; the lineup also included talk shows such as Coast To Coast AM.